pose/mocha-only-detector/README.md

 $ mocha-only-detector foo.js bar.js
 ```

-will the following error output and a non-zero return code:
+will return the following error output and a non-zero exit code:

 ```
 [Error: Error while checking foo.js: Contains describe.only or it.only]